Analogue Gravity: History

 where $g_{\mu\nu}$ is the ordinary spacetime metric, $\epsilon$ and $\mu$ are the permeability and permittivity, and $V_\mu$ is the 4-velocity of the medium.
 The trajectories of the electromagnetic rays are interpreted in this case as geodesics of null length of this new effective metric.

-Three articles that directly used the dielectric analogy to analyze specific physics problems are those of Skrotskii~\cite{Skrotskii}, Balazs~\cite{Balazs}, and Winterberg~\cite{Winterberg}.
-The general formalism was more fully developed in articles such as those by Peblanski~\cite{Peblanski,Peblanski2}, and good summary of this classical period can be found in the article by de Felice~\cite{deFelice}.
+Three articles that directly used the dielectric analogy to analyse specific physics problems are those of \citet{Skrotskii}, \citet{Balazs}, and \citet{Winterberg}.
+The general formalism was more fully developed in articles such as those by \citet{Plebanski, Plebanski2}, and a good summary of this classical period can be found in the article by \citet{deFelice}.
 In summary and with the benefit of hindsight: An arbitrary gravitational field can always be represented as an equivalent optical medium, but subject to the somewhat unphysical restriction that

 If an optical medium does not satisfy this constraint (with a position independent proportionality constant) then it is not completely equivalent to a gravitational field.
 For a position dependent proportionality constant complete equivalence can be established in the geometric optics limit, but for wave optics the equivalence is not complete.